Michael112233/Michael112233.github.io/_pages/cv.md

 * Teaching Assistant(CSE312, CSE314) *Feb 2024 - Jul 2024*
   * The teaching assistant for the course on **Principles of Compilers** and **Compilers Construction Laboratory** at the School of Cyber Science and Technology, Sun Yat-sen University.
   * My responsibility is to check students' homework and assist students' to accomplish the experiments, which trains my communication skills and the ability to express my thoughts clearly.
+* Reviewer of IEEE Internet of Things Journal.

 Scholarship
 ======